the Lower Falls create nice rainbows

 the Upper Falls with the Chittenden Memorial Bridge in the background

-the observation platform at the Lower Falls
+this is the viewing point at the lip of the Lower Falls